Vineet829/Xipper/README.md

 # XIPPER React Native App

-XIPPER is a React Native application that allows users to sign up or log in using their phone number and OTP verification.
-The app also includes a home screen with location-based recommendations.
+XIPPER is a React Native app that enables users to sign up or log in with their phone number and OTP verification.

 ## Table of Contents